ubluetooth — low-level Bluetooth¶

 Reads the local value for this handle (which has either been written by

-Writes the local value for this handle, which can be read by a central.
+Writes the local value for this handle, which can be read by a client.

-Sends a notification request to a connected central.
+Sends a notification request to a connected client.

-If data is specified, then that value is sent to the central as part of the notification.
+None, then that value is sent to the client as part of the notification.
 The local value will not be modified.

 gatts_write) will be sent.

-Sends an indication request to a connected central.
+Sends an indication request to a connected client.